daothienphu/2DWater/README.md

 - Accurate depth clipping with both sprites and meshes.

 ## Demo
 There are 2 demo scenes included in the project, Demo_WaterOnly and Demo_WithLighting.
-This [video](https://youtu.be/nht-2tldh_Q) is from Demo_WithLighting.
+This [video](https://youtu.be/nht-2tldh_Q) and this [live demo](https://spookyfish.itch.io/interactive-water-system) are from Demo_WithLighting.

 ## How it works
 The water system creates 2 meshes: